-The National Association of Realtors® annual Profile of Home Buyers and Sellers is characterized as being a survey of home buyers and sellers that reveals “demographics, housing characteristics and the experience of consumers in the housing market, including the role that real estate professionals play in home sales transactions (realtor.org).
+The National Association of Realtors® annual Profile of Home Buyers and Sellers is characterized as being a survey of home buyers and sellers that reveals “demographics, housing characteristics and the experience of consumers in the housing market, including the role that real estate professionals play in home sales transactions (nar.realtor).
 The release of the Highlights of the 2014 Profile of Home buyers and Sellers on November 3rd by NAR provides insight into home buyer and seller behavior.
-I compare a small sample of data from three Profiles that demonstrates how some things have changed, and how some things have stayed the same.
+I compare a small sample of data from three Profiles that demonstrates how real estate changed.
+Some things have changed, and some things have stayed the same.

 The recent lack of first time home buyer participation is one of the issues that experts point to as holding back a full housing recovery, and has been highlighted by the 2014 Profile of Home buyers and Sellers.
 Only thirty-three percent of home buyers surveyed in 2014 were first time buyers, which the NAR points out as being below the “historical norm of forty percent among primary residence buyers.”
 Compared to 2003, NAR reported that forty percent of home buyers were first time home buyers.
 However, fifty percent of home buyers reported being first time buyers during 2010, which is most likely due to the first time home buyer tax credit that was offered at the time to stimulate home sales.

 The 2014 survey revealed that home buyers searched on average for 10 weeks and viewed 10 homes; which is reduced from the 12 week average search indicated the year prior.
 The 2010 report also indicated a 12 week average search, looking at an average of 12 homes.
 But these home search stats are a far cry from the 8 week average search time viewing 10 homes reported in 2003.